bernie-skipole/indipydriver/docs/source/usage/propertyvectors.rst

 state can be set to one of 'Idle', 'Ok', 'Busy', 'Alert'.

-Each vector is also a mapping, of vectorname:memberVALUE  - note, not member object, rather it is the value held by the member.
+Each vector is also a mapping, of membername:memberVALUE  - note, not member object, rather it is the value held by the member.
 In the thermostat example, the temperature of the vector member is set by

 vector['temperature'] = TEMPERATURE